celsiusnarhwal/3515.games/docs/games/features/pronouns.md

 for the duration of the game.
 This means that changes you make on PronounDB won't be reflected in any ongoing games you're in.

-### Multipronouns

-If you use a multipronoun, 3515.games will pick one of your pronouns at random and use that one exclusively.
-(1) { .annotate }

-1. For example, if you set your PronounDB account to **she/they** and then go join an UNO game, 3515.games will refer to you with either she/her or they/them pronouns for the duration of the game, but not both.

-If you set your PronounDB account to **Any pronouns**, 3515.games will refer to you with a random choice of he/him, she/her, they/them, or it/its pronouns.

 ### Unsupported Pronouns

 <div class="annotate" markdown>